The Paul Law Firm P.C.

 • Inadequate monitoring of patient condition

-Many ER errors are preventable with proper assessment and communication.
+Many emergency room errors are preventable with proper assessment, communication, and follow-through.

 Emergency Room Errors by Category

-Because ER patients are often unstable, delays or mistakes can be catastrophic.
+Because emergency room patients are often unstable, even short delays or mistakes can be catastrophic.

 Injuries Commonly Caused by Emergency Room Errors